Anjali Goswami: Career

 She has published more than 130 scientific articles on the evolution of different groups from insects to dinosaurs, but her main interest is in the evolution of mammals.
 Goswami has authored and edited Carnivoran Evolution, a volume which explores the latest scientific understanding of carnivoran relationships, ecomorphology and macroevolutionary patterns.

+In 2025 Goswami was appointed for a three-year term as Chief Scientific Advisor at the Department for Environment, Food and Rural Affairs.